 Given the record-low unemployment rate and somewhat negative perception of working in the industry, your team needs a strong employment brand and efficient hiring process to attract top talent.
 Through your job descriptions and career site, your employment brand needs to answer the “What’s in it for me?” question for job seekers.
 Leverage your employment brand to showcase benefits your team offers, opportunities for ongoing learning and development, career paths, and more.
 By selling prospective job seekers on the opportunity joining your team presents, you’ll be more likely to attract top talent.

 Once candidates are interested in joining your team, it’s important to keep the hiring process quick and engaging.
 Hireology data found that the average business waits 10 days to review and respond to job applicants.
 During this time, top applicants could already be hired for open roles at other businesses.
 By partnering with an integrated hiring solution, you can automate many steps in the hiring process to move it along efficiently.

 A standardized hiring process should include prescreen surveys, which are automatically sent to applicants, helping your team save time instead of reviewing each applicant individually.
 Once the prescreen surveys are automatically scored, only qualified candidates will move on to the candidate stage of the hiring process, helping you significantly decrease candidate review time.
 Other steps that can help your home health care agency speed up the hiring process include interview guides, integrated assessments, and automated background and reference checks.

-Hiring the right team is going to be key to keeping up with industry growth in home health care.
+Hiring the right team is going to be key to keeping up with industry growth.
 For additional information on how to improve hiring at your agency, read our resource, “The Home Health Care Hiring Guide.”